georgjz/neko/README.md

 from right to left on the stack.*

 ## Sample Code
-In `src/NekoCradle.s` you will find a sample program, that will load a tileset and corresponding tilemap into VRAM.
-The graphics are stored in `src/tiledata`.
+In `src/NekoCradle.s` you will find a simple sample program.
+It will load a tile map and a simple sprite sheet of a cat into VRAM.
+The cat can be moved with the DPad of Joypad 1.
+Once the cat comes to close to the screen boundry, the camera will pan in the walking direction.

-You can scroll around the screen with the DPad of controller 1.
-The corners of the scroll area are marked with white tiles.
-Again, this code is not geared towards speed but readability and understanding, since this is also a learning project for me.
+*__WARNING__: There is a bug in the camera movement code: some times the camera will jump a screen instead of panning smoothly when the cat hits the scroll boundry.
+It does not happen every time the game is started, but every other.
+I'm still working on a fix.*